ajcrowe/puppet-supervisord/README.md

 You can pass a specific url with `$setuptools_url = 'url'`

+### Install without pip

+If you want to use your system package manager you can specify that with `supervisord::package_provider`.

+You'll also likely need to adjust the `supervisord::service_name` to match that installed by the system package.
+If you're using Debian or Redhat OS families you'll also want to disable the init scripts with `supervisord::install_init = false`.

 Note: Only Debian and RedHat families have an init script currently.

 ### Configure a program